Learn about our origins, foundations and beginnings

 Since 1949, UBA has been providing excellent services to households, businesses and communities across Africa.

 1948 The British and French Bank Limited (BFB) commenced business in Nigeria.
-BFB was a subsidiary of Banque Nationale de Credit (BNCI) Paris, which transformed its London branch into a seperate subsidiary called the British and French Bank, with shares held by Banque Nationale de Credit and two British investment firms: S.G.
+BFB was a subsidiary of Banque Nationale de Credit (BNCI) Paris, which transformed its London branch into a separate subsidiary called the British and French Bank, with shares held by Banque Nationale de Credit and two British investment firms: S.G.
 Warburg and Company and Robert Benson and Company

 Following Nigeria's independence from Britain, UBA was incorporated on 23rd, February 1961 to take over the business of BFB.
 UBA eventually listed its shares on the Nigerian Stock Exchange (NSE)